apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/bulkdelete.md

 #### Default Implementation

-The default implementation which will be used by all implementation of `FileSystem` of the `BulkDelete` interface is `org.apache.hadoop.fs.DefaultBulkDeleteOperation` which fixes the page size to be 1 and calls `FileSystem.delete(path, false)` on the single path in the list.
+The default implementation which will be used by all implementation of `FileSystem` of the `BulkDelete` interface is `org.apache.hadoop.fs.impl.DefaultBulkDeleteOperation` which fixes the page size to be 1 and calls `FileSystem.delete(path, false)` on the single path in the list.